jasonopolis/personal_site/content/about.md

 ---
-title: "JS (Jason) Liu"
+title: "J.S.
+(Jason) Liu"
 date: 2020-04-24T11:42:29-05:00
 draft: false
 ---

 Hey!
-My name is JS (Jason) Liu, and I'm an environmental and development economics student and researcher.
+My name is J.S.
+(Jason) Liu, and I'm an environmental and development economics student and researcher.

 Currently, I work as a Junior Project Associate at the